 When parents say more than a sentence or two about the limit-pushing behavior, even while remaining calm, they risk creating a tale about a child with a problem (perhaps he hugs his baby sister too forcefully) which then causes the child to identify with this as his story and problem, when it was just an impulsive, momentary behavior he tried out a couple of times.

 For instance, counter to the example I shared about my daughter speaking rudely to Grandma, which for me clearly indicated that she was out-of-herself and unraveling, my response would be far more minimal if a spark of rudeness was directed at me.
 Rather than react and risk creating a story around occasional whining, screaming, “you’re stupid”, “I hate you”, etc., I would dis-empower those behaviors by allowing them to rolllll off my back.
 Perhaps I’d acknowledge, “I hear how angry you are about leaving the park.
 That really disappointed you.”
 (Always, always, always encourage your child to express these feelings.)
 Again, testing us with these behaviors from time to time is age-appropriate, and if we react we may encourage this to continue.

-Sometimes children will smile when they know they are re-enacting a story, but this is usually an uneasy, tentative smile rather than one of happiness.
+Sometimes children will smile or laugh when they know they are re-enacting a story, but this is usually an uneasy, tentative smile rather than one of happiness.

 4. Do I have capable leaders?

 Imagine how disconcerting it is to be two, three or four years old and not be certain we have a stable leader.
 The most effective leaders lead with confidence, keep their sense of humor and make it look easy.
 This takes practice, but not to worry, children will give us plenty of “chances” through their limit-pushing behavior until we get this right.